espra/core/src/README.md

 You can limit deployment to specific hosts with:

-    $ ampzero deploy kickass --host tav@212.4.3.2
+    $ amp deploy kickass --host tav@212.4.3.2

 You can also use an alternative file instead of `deployment.yaml`,
 e.g.

-    $ ampzero deploy kickass --config ~/path/to/alt.yaml
+    $ amp deploy kickass --config ~/path/to/alt.yaml

-The `ampzero deploy` will try to find out if there's an existing
+The `amp deploy` will try to find out if there's an existing
 deployment, and if it's previously generated a tarball matching those
 versions, it'd  create a compressed diff to send — otherwise, it'd
 transfer over the full tarball.